cryptogosu/solana/docs/src/developing/clients/javascript-api.md

 );
 ```

 The above code achieves creating a transaction ready to be signed and broadcasted to the network.
-The `SystemProgram.transfer` instruction was added to the transaction, containing the amount of lamports to send, and the to and from addresses.
+The `SystemProgram.transfer` instruction was added to the transaction, containing the amount of lamports to send, and the `to` and `from` public keys.

 All that is left is to send the transaction over the network.
 You can accomplish sending a transaction by using `sendAndConfirmTransaction` if you wish to alert the user or do something after a transaction is finished, or use `sendTransaction` if you don't need to wait for the transaction to be confirmed.